Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   - *myZLayer*, replaced by *myDrawer->ZLayer()*
 * The method *PrsMgr_PresentationManager::Unhighlight()* taking Display Mode as an argument has been marked deprecated.
   Implementation now performs unhighlighting of all highlighted presentation mode.
+* The methods taking/returning *Quantity_NameOfColor* (predefined list of colors) and duplicating methods operating with *Quantity_Color* (definition of arbitrary RGB color) in AIS have been removed.
+  *Quantity_Color* should be now used instead.

 @subsection upgrade_720_implicit_viewer_update Elimination of implicit 3D Viewer updates